Jetplane444/Cpp-for-games/_pages/index.md

 ## Introduction

 Hi, my name is Jetske, I finished havo in the summer of 2023.
 I have a gap year right now and I'd love to do the game art course at Buas in 2024. (unless I change my mind after programming a game and go to the programming course.)
+I want to learn programming because I feel like it will help me a lot in the future.
+I have some ideas for games that I'd like to actually make a working version of.
+Although I plan on taking the game art course, I think it is valuable for me to be able to program.
+I feel like this skill will enable me to think along with future coworkers/peers aswell as creating projects of my own.

 ## Strengths